aa217/Neural-Speech-Decoding/readme.md

 ## Accomplishments we’re proud of

 - Built the first working imagined-speech-to-text model with affordable hardware.
-- Achieved ~70 % accuracy distinguishing between three classes.
+- Achieved ~70 % accuracy distinguishing between three classes (Food, Water, Background Noise).
 - Took the first step toward giving people with speech impairments a non-invasive way to communicate.

 ## What we learned

 - EEG data is highly individual, meaning large-scale data will be key for a generalized decoder.
-- Words that activate the same parts of the brain would be hard to classify.
-The frontal lobe placement was effective but adding more electrodes could improve this problem.
+- Words that activate the same parts of the brain (e.g., Yes vs. No) are hard to classify; the frontal placement was effective, but more electrodes or smarter encoders could let us reintroduce those words later.
 - And most importantly, we learned that it is possible to read imagined speech.
 This isn’t science fiction anymore!

 ## Next steps